ljpatrick/marxpaint/magic/docs/en/README.txt

        ADD(1,2);", that line of code would literally expand to "c = ((1) +
        (2));", or more simply, "c = 1 + 2;".
-     * magic_api: A C structure that is passed along to a plugin's functions that exposes data and functions within the running copy of Tux Paint.
+     * magic_api: A C structure that is passed along to a plugin's functions that exposes data and functions within the running copy of Marx Paint.
      * make: A utility that automatically determines which pieces of a larger program need to be recompiled, and issues the commands to recompile them.
 (See also "Makefile")